 Loan Fees is the origination fee that is paid prior to the loan posting to a student's account.
 This fee is collected by the Federal Direct Lending program.
 The amount listed is the avearge fees for a dependent student receiving subsidized and unsubsidized loans.

 Housing costs can vary significantly based on the living arrangements you select.
 The university residence halls offer a variety of room fees and meal plan rates.
 In the above example, double occupancy room rates and the Patriot meal plan are used.

 Since commuters are living with parents/relatives we assume no charges are being paid.
 Off campus rates are determined from the national average calculated by The College Board.

 Costs for books and supplies vary by program, course load, and classes selected.
 The figure used is based on the average book sales calculated by the RMU Bookstore.

 Transportation for resident students is determined based on transportation requirements for trips to home, semester breaks, and holidays.

-Off campus figures are determined based on the national rate provided by The College Board.
+Commuter and Off Campus costs are determined based on the national rate provided by The College Board.